NVIDIA-Merlin/NVTabular/README.md

 ### Examples and Tutorials:

-A workflow demonstrating the preprocessing and data-loading components of nvTabular can be found in the DeepLearningExamples tutorial on training Facebook's [Deep Learning Recommender Model (DLRM)](https://github.com/facebookresearch/dlrm/) on the [Criteo 1TB dataset](https://labs.criteo.com/2014/02/kaggle-display-advertising-challenge-dataset/).
+A workflow demonstrating the preprocessing and data-loading components of NVTabular can be found in the DeepLearningExamples tutorial on training Facebook's [Deep Learning Recommender Model (DLRM)](https://github.com/facebookresearch/dlrm/) on the [Criteo 1TB dataset](https://labs.criteo.com/2014/02/kaggle-display-advertising-challenge-dataset/).

 [ DLRM Criteo Workflow ](https://developer.nvidia.com/deep-learning-examples#rec-sys)